adyork/workshop_bios_oceanographic_data_part2/_episodes/01-tabular-data.md

 teaching: 5
 exercises: 0
 questions:
-- "Why focussing on spreadsheets?"
+- "Why focusing on spreadsheets?"
 - "What are the drawbacks?"
 - "What other data types exist?"
 objectives: